 Family and friends of Bibi Jentoft-Nilsen, class of 1989, have provided this award in her memory.
 This award recognizes a junior or senior who exhibits outstanding qualities of leadership and who actively contributes to the quality of student life at Caltech.

-The Robert L. Noland Leadership Award is for upper-class students who exhibit special qualities of leadership.
-Students who have motivated others to live up to their leadership potential or who have provided excellent "behind the scenes" work in campus activities are those for whom this award is intended.
-To quote the catalog, "The kind of leadership to be recognized is most often expressed in personal actions that have helped other people and that have inspired others to fulfill their leadership capabilities."
+This award is given to one or more undergraduate students who exhibit qualities of outstanding leadership, which are most often expressed as personal actions that have helped other people and that have inspired others to fulfill their capabilities.
 The scholarship was set up by Ametek in 1978 in honor of its president, Robert L. Noland, a Caltech alumnus.
-Two or more awards are generally made each year.